 Five Gujarati friends, Nikunj Yadav, Prashant Kambad, Vijay Yadav, Deepak Dabhi, and Nirav Solanki, formed PayKun.
 It was established in 2018 with the ultimate aim of improving the digital payment system’s convenience and security.
 However, PayKun is an online payment integrator that allows retailers to use their preferred payment gateway.
 For sellers, this is a cost-effective and secure choice.
 It also does not require any technical expertise on the customer’s side.

 A few years back, getting a loan or borrowing money from the bank was highly difficult.
 There were several laws, wait times, and paperwork headaches, to name a few.
 However, this has encouraged fintech startups to enter the market, bringing with them resources and benefits that enable them to push the limits of traditional business models.
-While digital loans can be obtained via mobile applications and a paperless application, fintech firms have also created technologies such as the credit line.
+While digital loans can be obtained via mobile applications and paperless applications, fintech firms have also created technologies such as the credit line.

 Startups bring a lot of thought into their goods and other company practices, but they always ignore one critical aspect: finance.
 It is important to adequately control one’s finances.
 You can’t run a company without worrying about it.
 You may also hire an App development agency through Supersourcing, an online marketplace that connects brands with validated IT experts and agencies to make the development process simpler.
 So, this selection of the top Indian fintech startups can help you understand emerging financial developments and identify which fintech to keep an eye on in India.